YuliiaKharchenko/pands-project/README.md

 it generates 16 plots on a single figure.
 This happens because each variable is plotted on the axes as both X and Y in every combination with the other variables, including itself.
 Thus, it creates a matrix of 4x4 plots, where each plot represents a combination of two variables.

 **Quick observation**.
-LLooking at the matrix, certain patterns in the relationships between variables can be observed.
+Looking at the matrix, certain patterns in the relationships between variables can be observed.
 For instance, it's evident that the variables "petal length" and "petal width" exhibit a strong correlation and demonstrate a linear relationship with each other.
 The points of their intersection visually depict a resemblance to a straight line, supporting the previous conclusion.
 Additionally, it's apparent that the Iris-setosa species is visually distinct from the other two species, indicating that this species is easily distinguishable based on its morphological features among all the studied species in the dataset.
 Nevertheless, the variables show varying degrees of relationships, as inferred from their respective graphical visualizations.

 4. **Additional Analysis**.